swlim314/School_District_Analysis_Week_4/README.md

 ## Results

--How is the district summary affected?
+- How is the district summary affected?
 Attached is the original district summary, before 9th grade scores were removed from Thomas High School.
 The only changes that were noted with the edited data is a change in the % Passing Math, % Passing Reading, and % Overall Passing (after editing, -0.2%, -0.3%, -0.1%).
 ![District Analysis Before](https://github.com/swlim314/School_District_Analysis_Week_4/blob/c5ca8edb8799b4a37925aecfacf729847339714b/Resources/District%20Analysis%20Before.png)